What is Insurance Fraud?

 When you check a company’s license status, be sure you know the company’s exact name.
 Unlicensed companies often use names that are similar to the names of licensed companies.
 If you find even a small difference between the name a company provides and the name TDI has on record, please tell TDI immediately.

 Doctors and hospitals commit fraud when they over-bill insurance companies for services they provided, bill for services they didn’t provide, or perform unnecessary tests and procedures.

 - Ask questions to make sure the treatment your doctor recommends is necessary.

 - Be skeptical if a doctor recommends any new, unusual, or experimental procedure.

 - Review your bills and the explanation of benefits (EOB) statement from your insurance company to make sure that you were only charged for services you received.
 If you find a difference in the bills and the services you received, contact your insurance company.

 Auto Accident Fraud

 People commit auto accident fraud by padding their claims or filing a claim for an accident or theft that never occurred.
-Another scheme is to intentionally cause a collision and make it look like it was your fault.
+Another scheme is to cause a collision and make it look like it was your fault.

-One of the most common types of caused accidents is called the swoop and squat.
+One of the most common types of these schemes is called the swoop and squat.
 This scheme involves two partners in separate vehicles.
 The squat car positions itself directly in front of you and begins to slow down.
 The swoop car comes up from behind, passes, and then swerves in front of the squat car.
 The squat car brakes quickly, forcing you to rear-end it, as the swoop car drives off.